 Bilingual and English as a Second Language (ESL) Endorsements

-The bilingual endorsement requires fluency in a language other than English.
+The Bilingual endorsement requires fluency in a language other than English.
 An additional test administered by the state must be completed in order to achieve this endorsement.

-Earning a Degree with the Endorsement
+Earning a Degree and/or License with the Endorsement

 Endorsements in English as a Second Language (ESL) and Bilingual Education are valid only if you currently hold a Professional Educator License.
 Both endorsements require 20 semester hours for graduate students – 18 semester hours for undergraduate elementary students or 19 semester hours for secondary education students – including the following courses: